 Here you will find an overview of the Amsterdam gay streets

 , with their history and references to more extensive information about the most notable bars and clubs.

 For each street there's a listing of all the current gay and lesbian places with links to their websites and social media.

-- Gay bars and cafés will reopen as of June 1, 2020
+- Most gay bars and cafés have reopened on June 1, 2020

-, but with strict limitations: reservation in advance is mandatory and people must keep 1,5 meter distance.
-Click here
+, but there are still some strict limitations: reservation in advance is mandatory and people must keep 1,5 meter distance of each other.

 - Gay sauna Nieuwezijds (NZ) is open again since August 1, 2020 but it will be mandatory to keep 1,5 meter distance and not to gather in groups.